-Holders of Retail Income Shares, Institutional Income Shares and Institutional A Income Shares will receive distributions of income.
+Holders of Retail Income Shares, Retail B Income Shares, Income C Shares, Institutional Income Shares and Institutional Gross Income Shares will receive distributions of income.

-Holders of Retail Accumulation Shares, Institutional Accumulation Shares and Institutional A Accumulation Shares do not receive payments of income as these are Accumulation Shares and any income arising in respect of an Accumulation Share is automatically accumulated and reflected in the price of each Accumulation Share.
+Holders of Retail Accumulation Shares, Retail B Accumulation Shares, Accumulation C Shares, Institutional Accumulation Shares, Institutional A Accumulation and Institutional Gross Accumulation Shares do not receive payments of income as these are Accumulation Shares and any income arising in respect of an Accumulation Share is automatically accumulated and reflected in the price of each Accumulation Share.

-Shareholders' liability to tax is explained in more detail in the "Taxation" section on page 47.
+Shareholders' liability to tax is explained in more detail in the Section "Taxation" on page 57.